sikmir/crosstool/readme.md

 Before you start, make sure that you don't have QEMU installed from repos
 > sudo apt-get remove qemu*

-Then you will need some packeges to build qemu from source
+Then you will need some packages to build qemu from source
 > sudo apt-get install zlib1g-dev libglib2.0-dev autoconf libtool libpixman-1-dev device-tree-compiler libfdt-dev

 Finally, you can build and install it